 What Is Permaculture?

-I thought it would be useful, as an organisation which has permaculture at its core, to give a basic explanation of what permaculture means.
+We thought it would be useful, as an organisation which has permaculture at its core, to give a basic explanation of permaculture.

 At conception, permaculture was a contraction of ‘permanent agriculture’, really driving at the idea of a sustainable system of crop growth, one which takes into account inter-related internal and external factors and how they inter-relate.